-The frequency domain performance requirement is illustrated in Figure 9.
-The magnitude of the closed loop transfer function should stay below the magnitude of the disturbance profile $D(j\omega)$ , i.e. the requirement curve.
+The frequency domain performance requirement is illustrated in Figure 10.
+The magnitude of the closed loop transfer function should stay below the magnitude of the disturbance profile $D(j\omega)$, i.e. the requirement curve.

-Figure 9.
+Figure 10.
 Example response of transfer function values (orange dots), interpolated transfer function (orange solid line) of the closed loop response, which qualifies for the performance requirement (orange dashed line).
-The dashed line shows the requirement for FCR-N.
+The dashed line shows the requirement for FCR-N, FCR-D is similar.